Update for July 2020

 In this document of resources you will find some information about resources and support during the pandemic.
 In addition, we would like to share this article for tips and strategies on supporting yourself during quarantine.
 Remember to take care of yourself first and recognize that it is okay to not be your most productive.

-(2) make the tools of science and scientific thinking available to everyone, irrespective of identity or background.
+(2) to make the tools of science and scientific thinking available to everyone, irrespective of identity or background.

 Contribute to our Inclusion Statement